szymonmaslowski/modulik/README.md

 ## Limitations

-to be written...
+Modulik requires your module (entity exported using `module.exports`) to be
+ - serializable, or
+ - a function which returns a serializable data

+The serialization requirement is dictated by the nature of Node's IPC communication channel which modulik uses.
+Node serializes data being send through IPC channel.

+> But wait..
+Function is not serializable..

+It is not, but modulik treats it in a special way.
+Only result of execution has to be serializable due to same "IPC channel" reason.

 ## modulik vs nodemon

-You may think modulik is a clone of nodemon.
-Let me put you right..

-Both modulik and nodemon are able to restart module on changes.
-Primary usage of nodemon is the one via CLI, but you can use it also in runtime as importable module.
-Modulik on the other hand focuses only on runtime usage.
+Both modulik and nodemon can restart your module on changes.

-The key advantage of modulik over nodemon is that it behaves like the `require` statement. **It exposes what's being exported by given module.**
+The key difference between modulik and nodemon is that modulik behaves like a `require` statement. **It exposes what's exported by given module and enhances it with the "nodemon-ity (restarting on changes)"**
-You can for instance have a module that exports a function.
-Import it using modulik to enhance it with the "nodemon-ity" (restarting on changes).
+Given that you can access entity exposed by your module and if it is a function you can invoke it via dedicated API.
+Nodemon is missing the part of exposing module.
+It allows only to restart a module on changes, or programmatically.

 Check out the [simple usage example](#simple-usage-example) or the [example](example) project to see modulik in action!